ahammel/ProbeGenerator/README.md

 Two types of probes are currently supported: _positional_ and _read-through_.

-Positional probes, indicated by the '/' separator, are created by appending the bases indicated on the left to the bases indicated on the right, regardless of the orientation of the genes.
+Positional probes, indicated by the '/' separator, are created by appending the bases indicated on the left of the separator to the bases indicated on the right, regardless of the orientation of the genes.
 This is the most flexible way to specify a probe, but it may require the user to know the orientations of the events when specifying a probe.

 Read-through probes, indicated by the '->' separator, are used to specify a fusion such that transcription may continue from the end of the first gene to